weilin-ong/stats-preview-card--component/README.md

 ### Continued development

 I had trouble trying to center the container.
 Justify-content and align-items did not work for my flex-container and I haven't figured out why.
 I used position method that I found on W3school.
-I will dive deep into this as well as Flex & Grid to and be more comfortable with it.
+I will dive deep into this as well as Flex & Grid and be more comfortable with it.

 ### Useful resources